MatjoVS/MatjoVS/README.md

 - 👋 Hi, I’m Mathieu
 - 👀 I’m interested in creative solutions | problem solving
-- 🌱 Seeking betterment through experiences, mainly through trial and error
+- 🌱 Seeking betterment through experiences, testing my limits and pushing them further back.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on technical projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/mathieuseydewitz

 <!---
 MatjoVS/MatjoVS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.